The Spaces in Between: Following the Route of Keystone XL

 Fort McMurray’s population boomed with the development of oil sands starting in the 1960s.
 On May 1, 2016, a fire began southwest of Fort McMurray and burned out of control until July 5.
 The fire reached Fort McMurray on May 3.
 Large parts of the town were evacuated, and entire neighborhoods were destroyed.
 A wildfire researcher called that fire “consistent with what we expect from human-caused climate change.”

 I was in Fort McMurray one year after the fire.
 The Beacon Hill neighborhood had lost more than four hundred homes, and rebuilding activity was intense.
-The neighborhood looked new again, but the forest that edged the neighborhood along the Hangingstone River stands charred.
+The neighborhood looked new again, but the forest that edges the neighborhood along the Hangingstone River stands charred.
 (Image 3, above)

 When I mapped out my trip, the list of named large rivers—Red Deer, Saskatchewan, Cheyenne, Yellowstone, Missouri, Niobrara, and North Platte—was impressive.
 What I was not prepared for was the multitude of small rivers and tributaries this pipeline would need to cross.
 In the United States that number is well over 1,000, including intermittent, perennial, and ephemeral streams; small tributary creeks; and major rivers.
 In addition, there are correspondingly large and small rivers in Alberta and Saskatchewan and abundant sloughs that wildlife, ranchers, and groundwater replenishment rely on.
 So my trip from Hardisty (Image 4, above) to Steele City involved looking at water along the way, staying within range—and always downstream—of the proposed pipeline.